HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.rst

 .. header:: Game Source Documentation project - Wolfenstein 3D

+..
+See the very bottom of this docuent on format conventions used.
+If follows the reStructuredText syntax.

 ===================================
 Wolfenstein 3D code design document
 ===================================

 Analysing and documenting the source code workings of Wolfenstein 3D for DOS.
-(This document follows the reStructuredText syntax.)

 .. contents:: Table of Contents
    :depth: 3